opiumfp/vinjs-jm/content/conf/vinnytsiajs-2020.md

       image: /uploads/Prashant Palikhe - qa.jpg
       active: 'true'
     - talk: >-
-        {"id":"talk_002","title":"Your web page is slow","bio":"Nowadays mobile
+        {"id":"talk_002","title":"Your web page is slow","description":"Nowadays
-        page speed is a ranking factor for Google search engine.
+        mobile page speed is a ranking factor for Google search engine.
 This means that the modern SEO needs to be even more concerned about web page performance.\nThis means that SEO and performance come together now.\nBut why page speed becomes so important and how to reliably measure/address it?\nWhich metrics are used by Google and how these